 During the Russian civil war, several echelons using unprepared lines and engineer obstacles initially conducted maneuver defense.
 In a short time, however, it sometimes evolved to include positional defenses, coupled with active counterattacking forces that conducted flanking attacks and encirclements.
-Daring cavalry raids into the rear of the enemy often distracted the enemy during necessary withdrawals to new lines or positions.11
+Daring cavalry raids into the rear of the enemy often distracted the enemy during necessary withdrawals to new lines or positions.

 During the mid-war period, Western theorists such as J.F.C.
-Fuller discussed future war in terms of combined arms and new weapons such as the tank, airplane and radio.
+Fuller discussed future war in terms of combined arms and new weapons such as the tank, airplane, and radio.
 The Russians had actual practical experience in this new theoretical maneuver war that their Western counterparts lacked.
 Granted, large horse-cavalry formations played a much larger role than the few existing tanks present in the Russian civil war, but the scale and scope of the fighting in Russia incorporated the vision of that future combat.
-Victory would belong to the state that could concentrate superior forces to overwhelm an enemy at a particular location and could rapidly maneuver against flanks, penetrate positions and encircle forces to destroy a thinly spread enemy.12 regulation envisioned two possible mobile defense maneuvers.
-With the first, two defensive lines would leapfrog through each other; in the second, a strong rear guard would cover a single retreating line.
-The 1939 field regulation slightly modified the 1936 guidance by discussing what conditions may precede initiating a mobile defense and what steps could be taken to strengthen the defense.
+Victory would belong to the state that could concentrate superior forces to overwhelm an enemy at a particular location and could rapidly maneuver against flanks, penetrate positions, and encircle forces to destroy a thinly spread enemy.

-The Red Army's 1929 field regulations used the term подвижная оборона [mobile defense] in Article 230: "Mobile defense takes place when the combatants do not defend to the end, rather slip away from the enemy and move to a reinforce a new defensive line when the operational concept is that it must sacrifice a portion of territory to gain necessary time and protect the lives of the force."
-13
+The Red Army's 1929 field regulations used the term подвижная оборона [mobile defense] in Article 230: "Mobile defense takes place when the combatants do not defend to the end, rather slip away from the enemy and move to reinforce a new defensive line when the operational concept is that it must sacrifice a portion of territory to gain necessary time and protect the lives of the force."